remirror/remirror/packages/@remirror/pm/readme.md

 ## Usage

 This bundles up the prosemirror libraries into one package to make development and consumption of the remirror codebase simpler.
-Since the prosemirror libraries all provide es modules then tree shaking with rollup and webpack means that the compiled code only picks out what is used.
+All prosemirror libraries are available as **es-modules** which makes tree shaking with rollup, webpack and other build tools possible.

 This library is a required peer dependency when using remirror in your codebase.
-While you may never need to use it directly, the following code is an example of how you could potentially consume it.
+You might never need to use it directly, but in case you do, here's a snippet of how to do so.

 ```ts
 import { View } from '@remirror/pm/view';